jspm/jspm-cli/README.md

   </script>
 ```

+Note that bundles also support compiling ES6 code.
+To try out a demonstration of this, [clone the ES6 demo repo here](https://github.com/jspm/demo-es6).

 ### 2. Creating a Dependency Cache

 The jspm CDN uses SPDY, optimal cache headers, and minified files, making this workflow suitable for production use.